The Most Remarkable Missionary You’ve Never Heard Of

 In Dockery’s words from the film’s trailer, “Even though I’m a Brit, I had never heard of Lilias Trotter.
 Now I think the whole world should hear of her and see this film.”

-Why?
-Because the legacy Lilias left is continuing to this day–barriers she crossed in the frontiers of Northern Africa in the 1900’s paved the way for many to hear the Gospel of Christ for the first time.
-Her artistic vision and the work of words and paintings she left the world are inspiring treasures and a testimony to God’s love and creativity.
+The legacy Lilias left is continuing to this day, the work of a pioneering woman who crossed the frontiers of Northern Africa in the 1900’s, paving the way for many Muslim people hear the Gospel of Christ for the first time.
+Trotter’s artistic vision and the work of words and paintings she left the world are inspiring treasures and a testimony to God’s love and creativity.

 “Things still look dark and heavy all round–but “when the clouds be full of rain they empty themselves upon the earth”–it is better to wait as the parched ground waits here, for the torrents that will set life going.